 Weeklong workshops meet for three hours each day, Monday through Friday, and include individual student/instructor conferences.
 Weeklong sessions feature a daily lecture series on aspects of literary craft, as well as evening readings and other events.
 Weekend sessions meet for eight hours over two days.
 Visit the Iowa Summer Writing Festival website for information about workshops, schedules, and registration.
 Program information for the coming summer is posted in mid-January.

-The John and Mary Pappajohn Education Center (JMPEC) serves a wide range of learning needs.
-Several University of Iowa graduate programs offer degrees at the center.
-The center is located in downtown Des Moines, Iowa, close to many corporate businesses and government offices.
+The John and Mary Pappajohn Education Center (JMPEC) is located in downtown Des Moines, Iowa, close to many corporate businesses and government offices making it the idea place for working adults looking to further their education with a graduate degree.
 With classrooms that can accommodate groups of up to 60 people, JMPEC is ideal for small conferences, educational workshops, and meetings.
 It is equipped to handle on-site instructional technology and to deliver distance education to students anywhere.
-JMPEC also makes noncredit learning opportunities for professional and workforce development available to corporations and individuals.
-Learn more at the John and Mary Pappajohn Education Center website.

 The Iowa Center for Higher Education currently offers course work for four undergraduate programs including political science, enterprise leadership, sport and recreation management and social work.
 These programs also are available online making them flexible for adults with busy schedules.

 Visit the Des Moines Programs web page for more information.